-If you’ve seen the movie Fear and Loathing in Las Vegas starring Johnny Depp, then you know what the California high desert looks like.
+If you’ve seen the movie Fear and Loathing in Las Vegas, then you know what the California high desert looks like.
 It’s the actual desert that Depp and his friend drive through on their way to Las Vegas while all whack-a-doodled out on drugs.
-Many non-Californians are unaware that a vast portion of California is desert; it’s not all palm trees, beaches, and congested cities like Los Angeles.
-There are quite a few desert communities (some well-known ones are Palm Springs, Coachella, and Barstow) which offer just as many gems to see and do as Hollywood or Venice (California, not Italy, ovviamente).
+Many non-Californians are unaware that a vast portion of California is desert; it’s not all beaches and mega cities like Los Angeles.
+There are quite a few desert communities (Palm Springs, Coachella, Barstow, to name a few) which offer just as many gems to see and do as Hollywood or Venice (California, not Italy, ovviamente).

-The major issue is they’re far away, and you have to drive for what feels like eternity through the barren and unforgiving California desert.
-But it’s worth it, because you visit places like “The World’s Tallest Thermometer” in Barstow, Calico Ghost Town (which I cover in: Calico Ghost Town: Welcome to the Wild West.), or the Palm Springs Air Museum; see things like the sliding rocks in Death Valley, or visit the San Andreas Fault (made famous by the 2015 movie starring The Rock… un-ironically), or visit cool stores like Charlie Brown Farms and Alien Fresh Jerky, which are the two places I’ll be covering in this blog.
+The issue is they’re usually far, and you have to drive for what feels like eternity through the barren and unforgiving California desert.
+But it’s worth it, because you can visit places like “The World’s Tallest Thermometer” in Barstow, go to Calico Ghost Town (Calico Ghost Town: Welcome to the Wild West.), or check out the Palm Springs Air Museum.
+You can see things like the sliding rocks in Death Valley, or visit the movie-famous San Andreas Fault.
+Even more, you can visit cool stores like Charlie Brown Farms and Alien Fresh Jerky, which are the two places I’ll be covering in this blog. ☺️

 Charlie Brown Farms

-Don’t let the name fool you.
-This is not a farm at all, but rather a store unlike any I’ve visited.
+Don’t let the name fool you, as this is not a farm, but rather a store unlike any I’ve ever visited.
 It’s located at 8317 Pearblossom Hwy, Littlerock, CA 93543, and is open from 8am to 8pm.
-It’s right off highway 138 with ample parking and is about an hour’s drive from the Inland Empire, or about 2 hours from Los Angeles.
-While I recommend a visit if you’re ever in the area, be prepared for what you’re about to encounter: knick-knack heaven.
-This place is a collector’s wet dream because they just have so. much. stuff.
+Located right off Highway 138 with ample parking, it’s about an hour’s drive from the Inland Empire and about 2 hours from Los Angeles.
+While I recommend a visit, be prepared for what you’re about to encounter: knick-knack heaven 🙌🏼.
+This place is a collector’s dream because they just have so. much. stuff.
 Every part of the store is packed to the gills with different sections of collectors’ items.
-The sections include the beach, police and military, the Nightmare Before Christmas, steampunk skulls, the Day of the Dead, historical documents, Native American, Egyptian and other African cultures, Coca-Cola, dogs, horses, wolves, masks, and so much more.
-That is just a drop in the bucket.
-It also has candy and food sections, an entire room dedicated to weird and unusual sodas/drinks, and a separate building for children’s toys.
+These include the beach, police, military, the Nightmare Before Christmas, steampunk skulls, Day of the Dead, historical documents, Native American, Egyptian, African, Coca-Cola, dogs, horses, wolves, masks, and sooo much more.
+There is also a candy and food section, an entire room dedicated to weird and unusual sodas/drinks, and a whole separate building just for children’s toys.

-In addition to having all of these sections, they also have their own restaurant.
-It’s more of a- go up and order, wait for your number to be called, walk up and get your food- type of place.
-To be 100% honest, I wasn’t a fan of the food.
-I ordered a shredded BBQ chicken sandwich and macaroni salad, and both were “meh”.
-After maybe my second or third bite, I bit straight into a chicken bone, which pretty much killed the entire meal for me.
-Luckily they refunded the meal.
-My parents both ordered the tri-tip sandwich, one with baked beans and the other with potato salad, and they both said they enjoyed the food.
-So I can’t really say if the food sucked or not, so you’ll just have to judge for yourself!
+In addition, they also have their own restaurant.
+It’s more of a fast food situation, where you order and then wait for your number to be called.
+To be honest, I wasn’t a fan.
+I ordered a shredded BBQ chicken sandwich and macaroni salad, and both were mediocre.
+After my 2nd or 3rd bite, I bit straight into a chicken bone, which basically killed the entire meal for me.
+Luckily, they refunded the meal.
+My parents both ordered the tri-tip sandwich, one with baked beans and one with potato salad, and both said they liked the food.
+So, you must judge for yourself!

 Overall, I enjoyed Charlie Brown Farms, and thought it was cute and fun, albeit kitschy and a bit claustrophobic.
 It’s a nice little place to take the family or to just take a day trip with a friend.
 While many of the items may not be your cup of tea, I guarantee you’ll find at least one thing that you like.
 There’s so much there, it’d be a miracle not to!